jsdoc/jsdoc/plugins/README.md

 get an event to fire.
 After the parser lets all of the node visitors have a look at the node, it looks to see if the event object has a ```comment``` property and an ```event``` property.
 If it has both, the event named in the event property is fired.
-The event is usually "symbolFound" or "jsDocCommentFound", but theoretically, a plugin could define its own events and handle them.
+The event is usually "symbolFound" or "jsdocCommentFound", but theoretically, a plugin could define its own events and handle them.

 #### Example